leapdao/solEVM-enforcer/docs/SystemDescriptionDocument.md

 ## Solver
 The solver registers execution result with the `Enforcer` contract.
-This is a requirement if the solver wants to exit a spending condition to the main-chain.
+This is a requirement if the solver wants to exit some tokens under a spending condition to the main-chain.

 ## Verifier / Challenger
 Potential verifiers can watch execution registrations and validate those off-chain.